ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 concept we use to guarantee that we're transforming a serial program into an equivalent parallel program--- equivalent in terms of its output, that is.

-''If there is a data dependency between two statements, then the order in which those statements are executed may affect the output of the program, and hence its correctness.''
+_If there is a data dependency between two statements, then the order in which those statements are executed may affect the output of the program, and hence its correctness._

 Consider this loop that computes a cumulative sum:
 ~~~